brianhornick/NBA-Stats-Analysis-SQL/README.md

 # Analyzing NBA Data from the Last Decade with SQL - The 3 Pointer and its Effect on the Game
 ### Introduction
 We have been given a dataset containing comprehensive game stats, player stats, and team stats for every game from the 2013-14 season up until the 2022-23 season.
 This dataset was downloaded from Kaggle.com.
 [NBA Boxscore Dataset](https://www.kaggle.com/datasets/lukedip/nba-boxscore-dataset) The NBA has seen a huge increase in 3-point shots both made and attempted in the last decade.
 We aim to use this data to answer some unique questions regarding 3-pointers that will give more insight into how much the 3-pointer really affects winning games.
 We will be using SQLite to discover the answers to these questions.
-The goal is to answer these questions in as few steps as possible.

 ### Questions

 What was the average number of 3s taken per game by a team in the 2013-2014 vs the 2022-2023 season?

+What is the year-over-year change in average 3s taken per game by a team?

 Which teams has taken the most 3s across the most recent 3 years in this dataset?
 What is their overall winning percentage compared to the teams with the least amount of 3s taken?